Vyomie/Artha/README.md

 ---

-## 🌍 World's First & Most Affordable Custom LLM – Built by a Teen
+## Custom LLM – Built by a Teen
 ---
-### **Artha-1** is the **world's first Liquid Neural Network-powered language model pipeline** trained and deployed end-to-end by an independent teen researcher.
+### **Artha-1** is the **first Liquid Neural Network-powered language model pipeline** trained and deployed end-to-end by an independent teen researcher.
 Unlike traditional LLMs that require millions of dollars, proprietary infrastructure, and industrial compute clusters, **Artha-1 was built in under 3 days using accessible tools and mid-range hardware.**
 ---
-### 💡 What Makes It a World First?
+### 💡 What Makes It a First?

 - 🧠 **LNN-Based Reasoning Core:**
   This is the **first open-source LLM** to integrate a **Liquid Neural Network (LNN)** core for deep, dynamic reasoning inside compressed latent space.